ml-jku/hopular/index.md

 - the whole training set
 - the embedded input sample

-The stored training set enables to find similarities across feature vectors and target vectors, while the stored embedded input sample enables to determine dependencies between features and targets.
+The stored training set enables Hopular to find similarities across feature vectors and target vectors, while the stored embedded input sample enables Hopular to determine dependencies between features and targets.

 In real world, small-sized and medium-sized tabular datasets with less than 10,000 samples are ubiquitous.
 Hitherto, Deep Learning underperformed on such datasets.